civol/HDLRuby/README.md

 end
 ```

 Wait...
-I have just realized: a D-FF without any inverted output does not look very serious.
+I have just realized that D-FF without any inverted output does not look very serious.
 So, let us extend the existing `dff` to provide an inverted output.
-There are basically three ways for doing this.
+There are three ways to do this.
 First, inheritance can be used: a new system is built inheriting from `dff` as it is done in the following code.

 ```ruby
 system :dff_full, dff do